Thinking of replacing your roof?

-That’s why, as homeowners begin to prioritize their spring home improvement projects, the experts at the Metal Roofing Alliance (MRA) say the best method for ensuring peace of mind and long-term satisfaction starts with asking installers the right questions, well in advance of when a replacement project starts.
+That’s why the experts at the Metal Roofing Alliance (MRA) say the best method for ensuring peace of mind starts with asking installers the right questions before a replacement project begins.

 “Replacing a roof is a major expense and it has a big impact on how a home looks and performs,” said Renee Ramey, MRA executive director.
 “Because there are so many variables, it can be stressful and anxiety-producing, causing homeowners to feel uneasy about whether they are making the right choices.
 But it doesn’t have to be that way: asking good questions goes a long way towards making a worry- and hassle-free decision.”

-According to MRA, the first step is finding a reputable, qualified pro who will conduct a thorough and honest evaluation of your roof’s current condition and determine whether replacement is necessary.
+The first step is finding a reputable, qualified pro who will conduct an of your roof’s current condition.
+This roofing expert will determine whether replacement is necessary.
 From there, key questions before making a roof replacement investment include:

 1) Based on my region, what are the best options for protecting my home?

 To get the best roof, plan for the worst.
 Hurricanes, tornadoes, wildfires, snow, hail, ice, driving rain and winds: consider the challenges in your region and make sure your roof is designed to withstand them.
 The ultimate security comes from knowing your roof offers maximum protection for whatever Mother Nature throws at it, not just hoping it will.
-Be sure to consider needed accessories such as snow guards, heavy duty gutters and waterproof underlayment that can provide extra security and avoid added hassles and expenses later on.
+Be sure to consider needed accessories such as snow guards, guttering and waterproof underlayment that can provide extra security.
+Having these items will help you avoid hassles later down the road.

 2) What are the ongoing maintenance needs and requirements?

 Warranties are very important, including both material and labor.
 Beyond that, make sure a roof is rated by independent, credible sources for fire and hail resistance, as well as energy efficiency.
-Roofs that carry a Class A fire rating and are an ENERGY STAR qualified “Cool Roof” add up to great peace of mind when it comes to wildfire protection and maximizing efficiency in both cold and hot weather.
-Be sure to ask your installer about proper insulation and underlayments designed to meet or exceed regional building codes for ongoing savings and protection.
+Roofs that carry a Class A fire rating and are an ENERGY STAR qualified “Cool Roof” will protect against wildfire and maximize efficiency in both cold and hot weather.
+Ask your installer about insulation and underlayments designed to meet or exceed regional building codes.

 4) What are my choices for a strong, yet structurally sound, roof?

-There are lots of strong roofing options out there, including slate and clay, but these heavyweights may require additional reinforcement (and expense) of a roof’s underlying structure.
+There are lots of strong roofing options out there, including slate and clay.
+These heavyweights may require additional reinforcement (and expense) of a roof’s underlying structure.
 Snow and ice loads can add significantly to that weight, so homeowner who want a similar look may want to opt for metal roofing that can mimic those materials.
-Metal offers superior strength under the most severe conditions, yet is much lighter per square foot, so additional structural reinforcements typically aren’t necessary.
+Metal offers superior strength under the most severe conditions, yet is much lighter per square foot.
+Because of this, additional structural reinforcements typically aren’t necessary.

 5) Who is the manufacturer and what is their reputation?